MicrosoftDocs/azure-devops-docs/docs/build-release/tasks/utility/copy-and-publish-build-artifacts.md

 ---
 title: Copy and publish build artifacts
-description: How to copy build artifacts to a staging folder and publish them with Visual Studio Team Services VSTS and Team Foundation Server TFS ms.prod: vs-devops-alm ms.technology: vs-devops-build ms.assetid: 67C942BB-6DC7-4016-9364-50E3A3FEACDD
+description: How to copy build artifacts to a staging folder and publish them with VSTS and Team Foundation Server TFS ms.prod: vs-devops-alm ms.technology: vs-devops-build ms.assetid: 67C942BB-6DC7-4016-9364-50E3A3FEACDD